 Lake Tahoe is the perfect destination if you’re looking for a mix of outdoor adventure and relaxation.

-The freshwater lake is surrounded by hiking trails, scenic lookouts, and luxurious resorts.
+Hiking trails, scenic lookouts, and luxurious resorts surround the freshwater lake.
 At these resorts, you can take advantage of amenities like massages and gourmet meals.

 And, of course, no trip to Lake Tahoe would be complete without spending at least one day on the lake itself.
 Whether you rent a boat or go for a swim, you’re sure to have a blast.